rwxrob/boost/README.md

    1. Use `python3` to Attempt Same and Note Errors
    1. Use `chmod +x` to Make File Executable
    1. Add `#!/bin/sh` Shebang Line to Specify Interpreter
+      1. Even If Others Work, Use to Communicate to Others
+      1. Sets Vi/m Syntax So Suffix Not Needed
    1. What's Up with `/usr/bin/env`?
+   1. Use `set -e` to Exit Program if *Anything* Fails
+   1. Use `set -x` When Needed for Debug Tracing
 1. Difference Between *Running* and *Sourcing* Scripts
    1. Use Dot (`.`) or `source` to Source a Script
    1. Most Stuff Should Be in Script (Subprocesses)